In our study of Hosea chapter ten, we will see that the root of sin goes to what is in the hearts of men.

 Sowing righteousness speaks of repentance which is the seed of salvation.
 The "unfailing love" is the Hebrew word "hesed" which is hard to translate but roughly means "loyal love".
 This reminds Israel that God has chosen them and He is not changing His mind.
 He has not turned from them but they have turned from Him.
 They must realize that they are headed in the wrong direction and stop and turn around.
 This is the seed that will develop into a right relationship with a holy God.
 The same is true for people, today, in the fact that we must make a decision to turn to Christ and away from our ways.
 When we do, He showers us with His righteousness because of His "hesed".

-But you have planted wickedness, you have reaped evil, you have eaten the fruit of deception.
+You have plowed wickedness, reaped iniquity and eaten the fruit of lies.

 Instead of the seed of repentance being planted in their hearts, the hearts of Israel contained the seed of self-reliance.
 Instead of producing gratitude and thanksgiving, their wealth and strength gave them a false sense of security.
 The fruit of deception is talking about the fact that they had the attitude that they did not need God.
 The same attitude is widespread in the world today and will be even worse in the last days.

-Because you have depended on your own strength and on your many warriors, the roar of battle will rise against your people, so that all your fortresses will be devastated - as Shalman devastated Beth Arbel on the day of battle, when mothers were dashed to the ground with their children.
+Because you trusted in your own way, in your large numbers of warriors, turmoil will erupt among your peoples, and all your fortresses will be destroyed; just as Shalman destroyed Beit-Arbel on the day of battle, when mothers were dashed to pieces right along with their children.

 The fruit of this self-reliance is devastation.
 Beth Arbel is located near the Sea of Galilee and the Shalman mentioned is probably a form of Shallum who became king of Israel.
 He assassinated Zechariah who was king at the time but Shallum only reigned for one month. (see 2 Kings 15) This same deception will occur in the last days as Satan will get the leaders of the world to form an army to fight God.
 His rally cry will be that, if they all work together, they can win.